Dheerajjha451/Meet_Your_Pet/README.md

 # Running Meet Your Pet

-**Meet Your Pet** is developed using React js for the frontend and Flask for the backend.
+**Meet Your Pet** is developed using React js for frontend and Flask for backend.
-The model is trained using transfer learning using the MobilenetV2 Architecture with an accuracy of 0.9853515625.
+The model is trained using transfer learning using the **MobilenetV2** Architecture with an accuracy of **0.9853515625**.

 ## Running the Backend